Mini cruise Baltic Sea

 The Scandic Ariadne Hotel is located at the ferry terminal

-The night before our mini cruise Baltic Sea we spend in Scandic Ariadne Hotel *, which is in the vicinity of the departure point for the MS Silja Serenade.
+The night before our mini cruise Baltic Sea we spend in Scandic Ariadne Hotel *, which is in the vicinity of the departure point of the MS Silja Serenade.
 We chose this three star hotel for its location.
-So we want to save ourselves a long drive from the city on the day of departure.
+In this way we want to save ourselves a long journey from the city on the day of departure.
 Our room is practical and functional.
-It offers free WiFi access, so we can do a good job here.
-From our room window we watch the hustle and bustle in the harbor and watch the ferries leave and cruise ships dock in the evening.
+It offers free WiFi access, so we can work well here.
+From our room window we watch the hustle and bustle in the harbor and observe how the ferries leave and cruise ships dock in the evening.
 We test the restaurant at dinner and breakfast.
-But we are disappointed: listless staff are reluctant to take care of the guests in the restaurant.
+However, we are disappointed: listless staff only reluctantly takes care of the guests in the restaurant.

 You can also tell from the cleanliness: Tables are not wiped and only cleared after a long time.
 The friendliness towards the guests also leaves a lot to be desired.
 The dishes stay on the tables for a long time, especially at breakfast.
 We sit down at a table on which our predecessor's breadcrumbs are still scattered.
 When we checked out of the hotel at 12.00 noon, the breakfast dishes were still on the buffet in the breakfast room.
 If we should stay at the Scandic Ariadne Hotel again, we will forego eating in this hotel and prefer to eat in one of the restaurants that are between the hotel and the ferry departure point.